korn-sudo/Project-Fog/docs/uses.md

-# ☁️Project Fog Services Use Case☁️
+# ☁️Project Fog Services Definitions☁️

 _Disclaimer!
 This is not a complete use case for the services, it is only based on my experience and how I use it.
 Feel free to DM me if I have incorrect information.
 I will correct it._
 #